emqx/cloud-docs/en_US/data_integration/republish.md

 Through EMQX Cloud Data Integration, it's possible to republish messages that meet certain conditions to other topics without writing any code.
 In EMQX Cloud, you can create rules, define rule SQL to filter and process data from source messages and add a "Message Republish" action to the rule to forward the processed results via message publishing.

-This page demonstrates how to create data integration to republish a message to the `greet` topic whenever any message's `msg` contains the string `hello`.
+This page provides a demonstration of how to create data integration to republish a message to the `greet` topic whenever any message's `msg` contains the string `hello`.
 The main steps include:

 1. Creating a rule to set filtering conditions.
 2. Adding an action to the rule for message republishing.